guglielmogattiglio/bayescart/README.md

-# bayescart
+# BayesCART

-**bayescart** is a Python package for Bayesian Classification and Regression Trees (CART) posterior sampling using custom, advanced tempering methods.
+**BayesCART** is a Python package for Bayesian Classification and Regression Trees (CART) posterior sampling using custom, advanced tempering methods.

 This package provides classes and functions to build, sample, and evaluate Bayesian classification and regression trees using Markov chain Monte Carlo (MCMC) methods.
 It supports various tempering strategies (geometric, likelihood-based, and pseudo-prior) to improve mixing in multi-modal posterior distributions.

+For theoretical background on Bayesian CART, and the specific tempering strategies implemented in this package, check this [detailed blog series](https://guglielmogattiglio.com/blog/bayesian-classification-and-regression-trees-theoretical-series).

 ## Features